aravind1635/first-project/README.md

 ## first-project
-testing

 QDM is responsible in deploying QuizUp service and the basic operations of QDM are below
 1. Any service instance launched by ASG having a `docker-manager` init service.
-This service will pull the QDM image from the dockistry and launches docker-manager container
+This service will pull the QDM image from the dockistry and launches `docker-manager` container
 2. docker-manager container will initiate the below containers and it gets images tags from zookeeper
     a) datadog
     b) dockergc